 Integers Fold it Up for Your Interactive Notebooks

-Wow, the summer has just flown by (as always).
 Among other things this summer, I've been working hard on creating new units for 6th grade math.
-I've made an effort to include different "colorable" sections on many of the pages, and all of the units include a couple different Fold it Ups that I've created or tweaked over the years.
-I just love the Fold It Ups, as I'm sure many of you do.
+I've made an effort to include different "colorable" sections on many of the pages, and all of the units include a couple different fold-it-ups that I've created or tweaked over the years.
+I love the fold-it-ups, as I'm sure many of you do.

-This one is from my Rational Numbers unit - (it's also in my Fold It Up book, but the labels on that one are black rather than "colorable").
+This integers fold-it-up is one from my Rational Numbers unit - (it's also in my fold-it-up "book," but the labels on that one are black rather than "colorable").